ahmedzbyr/taealam/terraform_examples/iam/README.md

 ### IAM permissions for Bucket `module/iam.tf`

-In this file we will create a mapping and assign `NON Authoritative` permissions to the bucket using `google_storage_bucket_iam_member`.
+In this file, we'll define IAM permissions and roles based on user input.
+We'll map access permissions to predefined roles and create bindings.

 - First part, creating a map.